rokbenko/ai-playground/crewai-tutorials/1-Podcast_prepper/podcast_prepper/README.md

 - Tools used by this crew: No tools are specified for this crew.
 - Log: You can review an example log from the Questions Research crew, generated when I entered *Rok Benko*, by checking the [`log_questions_research_crew.txt`](https://github.com/rokbenko/ai-playground/blob/main/crewai-tutorials/1-Podcast_prepper/podcast_prepper/log_questions_research_crew.txt) file.

-3. **Cost Calculation crew**
-- Description: The Cost Calculation crew is responsible for calculating the cost of the current flow run based on token usage.
-It provides a detailed report of the costs.
-- Agents in this crew:
-  - Senior Mathematician: This agent calculates costs and is proficient in Python for performing calculations.
-- Tasks in this crew:
-  - Cost Calculation: This task involves calculating the cost of CrewAI usage by analyzing token usage data.
-The output is a markdown report detailing the costs for each crew and the total cost, including the Python code used for calculations.
-- Tools used by this crew: No tools are specified for this crew.
-However, the Senior Mathematician agent has set the `allow_code_execution parameter` to `True`, which enables the agent to use CrewAI's internal code execution tool (i.e., [CodeInterpreterTool](https://docs.crewai.com/tools/codeinterpretertool)).
-- Log: You can review an example log from the Cost Calculation crew, generated when I entered *Rok Benko*, by checking the [`log_cost_calculation_crew.txt`](https://github.com/rokbenko/ai-playground/blob/main/crewai-tutorials/1-Podcast_prepper/podcast_prepper/log_cost_calculation_crew.txt) file.

-> [!NOTE]
-> The calculated cost by the Cost Calculation crew is just an estimate because:
->  - The Cost Calculation crew itself also uses some tokens that are not reflected in the calculation.
->  - The Exa tool incurs costs that are not reflected in the calculation.
->
-> The Cost Calculation crew's costs are excluded because the exact number of tokens used by this crew is only available after execution.
-However, the token usage of the Cost Calculation crew is expected to be approximately $0.03 when using [Anthropic Claude 3.5 Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet) LLM.
-To get the complete total, you can manually calculate and add the Cost Calculation crew's cost to the Total Cost calculated in the [`rok_benko_report.md`](https://github.com/rokbenko/ai-playground/blob/main/crewai-tutorials/1-Podcast_prepper/podcast_prepper/rok_benko_report.md) file.
-To manually calculate the cost of the Cost Calculation crew, refer to the Cost Calculation Crew section in the [`log_token_usage.txt`](https://github.com/rokbenko/ai-playground/blob/main/crewai-tutorials/1-Podcast_prepper/podcast_prepper/log_token_usage.txt) file, then manually calculate the cost for prompt and completion tokens.
-All agents utilize the [Anthropic Claude 3.5 Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet) LLM, which incurs a charge of $3 per million input (i.e., prompt) tokens and $15 per million output (i.e., completion) tokens.
-See the [Anthropic Pricing page](https://www.anthropic.com/pricing#anthropic-api).
->
-> The Exa tool costs are excluded because the Exa dashboard currently does not provide visibility into the exact costs per run.
-However, the expenses should not be huge.
-Overall, I spent $0.65 on Exa during my numerous(!) flow runs while working on this project.
+### Poetry

+The [pyproject.toml](https://github.com/rokbenko/ai-playground/blob/main/crewai-tutorials/1-Podcast_prepper/podcast_prepper/pyproject.toml) file includes two commands:
+- `start` (full command: `poetry run start`), which runs the flow.
+- `plot` (full command: `poetry run plot`), which plots the flow.

+### Cost

+The total cost depends on the flow run, but it typically ranges between $0.12 and $0.14 when using [Anthropic Claude 3.5 Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet) LLM.
+Even if it reaches $0.15, consider the value of your time.
+Would you trade $0.15 for 4 hours of manual work?

+I tried using a cheaper, less capable LLM, but errors can occur since these models work less effectively with CrewAI ([source](https://github.com/crewAIInc/crewAI/issues/103#issuecomment-1902667402)).
+Even if no errors happen, the final report tends to be of much lower quality.
+For this reason, I suggest using one of the top LLMs, like [Anthropic Claude 3.5 Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet), to ensure both reliability and high-quality final report.

+### Plot

-CrewAI Flows also enables us to visualize the workflow.
+[CrewAI Flows](https://docs.crewai.com/concepts/flows) also enables us to visualize the workflow by [plotting the flow](https://docs.crewai.com/concepts/flows#plot-flows).
 I configured the command for plotting the flow as `poetry run plot`.
 The screenshot below is derived from the [`crewai_flow.html`](https://github.com/rokbenko/ai-playground/blob/main/crewai-tutorials/1-Podcast_prepper/podcast_prepper/crewai_flow.html) file generated by the CrewAI CLI.

 > [!TIP]
 > For higher quality, click on the image.